 Analia Shefer, PhD

-In addition to the projects detailed below, our lab conducts a no-cost diagnostic clinic, providing an essential service to the community and serving as the basis for our cutting-edge research with both practical and theoretical ramifications.
+At the heart of our lab is a no-cost diagnostic clinic, providing an essential service to the community and serving as the basis for much of our research.

 In this context, children receive fully recognized, gold-standard developmental and diagnostic evaluations.
 The assessment incorporates both standardized and experimental measures, allowing us to examine specific child, parent, and systemic variables, which interact with development and may serve as ports of entry into supporting autistic children and their families.